SkuldNorniern/fluere/README.md

 ## Additional Features

-Make sure to run the tool with administrator privileges on Linux operating systems.
+Make sure to run the tool with administrator privileges on Linux and macOS operating systems.
-On linux you may need to install libpcap-dev or npcap on Windows Make sure to have enough storage space on your machine to save the captured packets or netflow data.
+Make sure to have enough storage space on your machine to save the captured packets or NetFlow data.

 ## Support